Mohsnmonji/mohsnmonji.github.io/about-me.md

 <div class="about-card">
   <h2>ABOUT ME</h2>
   <p>
-   I am a sociologist of health working at the intersections of critical Indigenous studies, Black feminist thought, and sociology of well-being.
-My research is concerned with the ways in which historical and ongoing systems of power and inequality create inequities in mental well-being among Indigenous peoples.
     I am currently a PhD Candidate in Sociology at
     <a href="https://www.concordia.ca/" target="_blank">Concordia University</a> and a CRDCN Emerging Scholar with the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
     During the 2024–2025 academic year, I was a Doctoral Fellow at the
     <a href="https://www.mcgill.ca/cand3/" target="_blank">Consortium on Analytics for Data-Driven Decision-Making (CAnD3)</a> at
     <a href="https://www.mcgill.ca/" target="_blank">McGill University</a>.
+    Drawing on critical Indigenous studies, Black feminist thought, and the sociology of well-being, my research examines how historical and ongoing systems of power and inequality shape inequities in mental well-being among Indigenous peoples.
   </p>
 </div>